 Someone asked me a question today “Why would anyone choose SOAP (Simple Object Access Protocol) instead of REST (Representational State Transfer)?”
 My response: “The general rule of thumb I’ve always heard is ‘Unless you have a definitive reason to use SOAP use REST’”.
 He asked “what’s one reason?”
 I thought about it for a minute and honestly answered that I haven’t ever come across a reason.
 My background is building great internet companies.

 Image via Wikipedia Luckily it’s 2009 and there have been a bunch of successful websites that have had to deal with large scalability challenges.
 Many have been kind enough to share their knowledge with the world.
 Here is a list of the best books, articles, presentations and practices from the likes of Twitter, Facebook, Flickr and more.
-Books Building Scalable Web Sites Building, scaling, and optimizing the next generation of web applications by Cal Henderson Cal of Flickr fame has written the definitive resource on scaling web apps.